 Merkel unaware of any pressure exerted by China over Huawei

-BERLIN, Dec 18 (Reuters) - German Chancellor Angela Merkel said on Wednesday she had not been told about the Chinese authorities making any threats if Huawei HWT.UL were to be excluded from Germany's 5G rollout and she reiterated she was against excluding any single firm.
+BERLIN, Dec 18 (Reuters) - German Chancellor Angela Merkel said on Wednesday she had not been told about the Chinese authorities making any threats of retaliation if Germany were to exclude Huawei HWT.UL from its 5G rollout.

-"Nothing has been expressed to me about pressure by the Chinese authorities," she told the Bundestag lower house of parliament.
+China's ambassador to Germany indicated last week that China could retaliate if Huawei was excluded from Germany's 5G rollout, pointing to the millions of cars that German automakers sell in his country.

-China's ambassador to Germany Ken Wu indicated last week that China could retaliate if Huawei was excluded from Germany's 5G rollout, pointing to the millions of cars that German automakers sell in his country.
+"Nothing has been expressed to me about pressure by the Chinese authorities," Merkel told the Bundestag lower house of parliament.

 ((MichelleHannah.Martin@thomsonreuters.com; +49 30 2888 5223; Reuters Messaging: MichelleHannah.Martin.thomsonreuters.com@reuters.net))